victorbenning/local-server/README.md

 This is a simple local server that will return a mock json.
 You can change what is the json returned, create new json to be return from different endpoint.

+It was created to help people trying to learn how to consume an API and being able to use any json schema they want.

 ## Setting up